Holzerauto/Starter/content/pages/index.md

       scan tools that can read all computer modules in your vehicle, helping us quickly identify and address any issues.
-With honest, experienced service and a keen attention to detail, we are committed to delivering the highest quality care for your vehicle.
+With honest, experienced service and a keen attention to detail, we are committed to delivering the highest quality care for your vehicle and we stand behind our work.
     badge:
       label: Key Benefits
       color: text-primary